Maintain our roads while keeping them private!

 For Locals, By Locals.

-We had a very successful meeting with county reps and Dawn Rowe came through with a $2,500 donation to our NGO, which will be used to start the process.
-Preliminary boundaries have been set—Desert Willow to Northstar, 62 to Panorama.
+We had a very successful meeting with county reps and Dawn Rowe came through with a $2,500 donation to our community-based non-profit, which has been used to start the process.

-The method of surveys by the county to determine parcels included will give the cost per parcel per year.
-We aim to keep costs between $12 to $17 a month.
+We aim to keep costs under $20 a month, per parcel. .
 We will see what the county can provide us for that.
-The date of the next meeting will be announced as soon as we get the information.
 If feasible, then a special vote will take place.

-Many thanks to Rudy Guerrero, Byanca Velasco, Glenn Harris, and Dawn Rowe for your time and help.
+Many thanks to Rudy Guerrero, Byanca Velasco, Glenn Harris, Henry Mac, and Dawn Rowe for your time and help.
 Please continue to donate as this is just the beginning of good things to come.
+Once we hear back from the county representatives, we will schedule our next community meeting to share the information they provide and inform residents of our next steps.

 Crappy Roads is an initiative created by locals to improve and maintain our local and feeder roads while maintaining our private road status.
-Preliminary boundaries have been set—Desert Willow to Northstar, 62 to Panorama.
+The current boundary roads under consideration are on the north side of Hwy 62 from Desert Willow to Northstar and potentially Big Morongo Canyon; these are the north and south running boundary roads under consideration.
+For boundary roads that run east

 The next steps to becoming an affordable Special District with the County of San Bernardino for

 maintenance of our local main roads and feeder roads are to continue to dispel misinformation and obtain facts, get the information to the landowners, and raise enough funds to cover the costs.
 We are currently waiting for the county to do surveys and determine the price per year.
-Our goal is $12 to $17 a month per parcel.
+Our goal is under $20 per month per parcel.

 Your support and contributions will enable us to meet our goals and fund our mission.
 This includes offsetting the costs of meeting rooms, website maintenance, and printing costs.